kcl93/WPFCustomMessageBoxAdv/README.md

 The WPFCustomMessageBox library provides customizable equivalents of all .NET MessageBox button types:

 * `CustomMessageBox.Show()` - Standard MessageBox
 * `CustomMessageBox.ShowOK()` - MessageBox with single customizable "OK" button.
-Returns `MessageBoxResult.OK`.
+Returns `DialogResult.OK`.
 * `CustomMessageBox.ShowOKCancel()` - MessageBox with customizable "OK" and "Cancel" buttons.
-Returns either `MessageBoxResult.OK` or `MessageBoxResult.Cancel`.
+Returns either `DialogResult.OK` or `DialogResult.Cancel`.
 * `CustomMessageBox.ShowYesNo()` - MessageBox with customizable "Yes" and "No" buttons.
-Returns either `MessageBoxResult.Yes` or `MessageBoxResult.No`.
+Returns either `DialogResult.Yes` or `DialogResult.No`.
 * `CustomMessageBox.ShowYesNoCancel()` - MessageBox with customizable "Yes", "No", and "Cancel" buttons.
-Returns either `MessageBoxResult.Yes`, `MessageBoxResult.No`, or `MessageBoxResult.Cancel`.
+Returns either `DialogResult.Yes`, `DialogResult.No`, or `DialogResult.Cancel`.
 * `CustomMessageBox.ShowRetryCancel()` - MessageBox with customizable "Retry", and "Cancel" buttons.
-Returns either `MessageBoxResult.Retry`, `MessageBoxResult.Cancel`.
+Returns either `DialogResult.Retry`, `DialogResult.Cancel`.
 * `CustomMessageBox.ShowAbortRetryIgnore()` - MessageBox with customizable "Abort", "Retry", and "Ignore" buttons.
-Returns either `MessageBoxResult.Abort`, `MessageBoxResult.Retry`, or `MessageBoxResult.Ignore`.
+Returns either `DialogResult.Abort`, `DialogResult.Retry`, or `DialogResult.Ignore`.

 **MessageBoxModel**

-If more customization or access to the
+For maximum customization or live access to the message box while it is open (e.g. to update the displayed text), the class MessageBoModel can be used.
+It allows to updates various widths and heights of UI components, button texts and much more.

+**Removed features/changes compared to WpfCustomMessagebox**

+* Removed support for keyboard accelerators
+* System.Windows.Forms.MessageBox is being used for reference instead of System.Windows.MessageBox (more button options available by default)s

 ## License ##